 Privacy Notice: 999 Calls and Emergency Incidents

+At South Yorkshire Fire and Rescue (SYFR) we are committed to protecting and respecting your privacy.
 This privacy notice is designed to help you understand how and why your information is processed during an emergency call and response.